 Clinical Neuropsychologist Professor Sharon Naismith from the Brain and Mind Centre and Charles Perkins Centre is challenging what we think we know about dementia.
 She is leading a world-first project that shifts the focus from known risk factors for brain impairment – depression and inactivity – to an entirely new discovery channel: sleep disruption.

-Professor Naismith is leading the Centres of Research Excellence to investigate the role of sleep in accelerating cognitive decline, which can lead to dementia.
+Professor Naismith is leading the NHMRC Centre of Research Excellence to Optimise Sleep in Brain Ageing and Neurodegeneration, investigating the role of sleep in accelerating cognitive decline, which can lead to dementia.

 Her research team will focus their one-of-a-kind program on isolating sleep issues as a risk factor and prove that modifying sleep habits can slow down or even prevent dementia.